MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-overview.md

 |Failover <sub>5</sub>| ✔ | ✘ |

 <sub>1</sub> For operators to manage IoT Hub on ASH.
-<sub>2</sub> For public preview, customers can only backup but restore will be supported in GA.
+<sub>2</sub> For preview only backup is available.
+Restore will be supported in GA.
 <sub>3</sub> Depends on other services that are not available on Azure Stack Hub yet.
-<sub>4</sub> Preview recently released features.
-In our roadmap to bring over to Azure Stack Hub.
+<sub>4</sub> In our roadmap to bring over to Azure Stack Hub.
 <sub>5</sub> Not applicable on Azure Stack Hub.

 ## API available for IoT Hub on Azure Stack Hub